lgeurts/text-align/README.md

 without using undo, which means that it will be stuck that way if undoing isn't possible or if the undo is too far back in the undo history.
-So this means it might make sense to add a de-justify algorithm, although I'll need to think about this for a bit
+So this means it might make sense to add a de-justify algorithm, although I'll need to think about this for a bit.

 ## Bugs: